WRITING STYLE: 4/5

 ENTERTAINMENT QUOTIENT: 4.5/5

-Overall, a great read, I recommend I am Malala to one all, and not just because it was one of the most read books of 2013, but because every bit of feelings that goes into it’s shaping is definitely worth a read.
-A four and a half stars are, therefore, my final verdict on this amazing piece of non-fiction.
+I recommend I am Malala to one all, and not just because it was one of the most read books of 2013, but also because every bit of feeling that goes into it’s shaping is definitely worth a read.